 Sometimes we find little treasures, and other times hidden dangers.

-Imagine a toddler finding this in the grass and picking it up to play with.
+Imagine a toddler finding these items in the grass and picking it up to play with.
 Or maybe just the point is sticking up out of the ground where you just spread your picnic blanket.

 No. This is not a prop for some horror movie.
 This was actually found in a Portland park.
 Makes you wonder doesn't it?